 "Accessory commercial use" means a use clearly subordinate or incidental and directly related to a permitted or conditionally permitted commercial use.
-The general thresholds for considering whether a use is an accessory use include whether the: a) floor area dedicated to the use is less than twenty-five percent of the total area; b) amount of business, revenue or activity generated by the use is less than twenty-five percent of the main use; c) hours of operation and intensity of operation are similar to the primary use; and d) uses are composed in separate and demised tenant spaces.
+The general thresholds for considering whether a use is an accessory use include whether the: a) floor area dedicated to the use is less than 25% of the total area; b) amount of business, revenue or activity generated by the use is less than 25% of the main use; c) hours of operation and intensity of operation are similar to the primary use; and d) uses are composed in separate and demised tenant spaces.